MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Data-sources.md

 [!INCLUDE [To open the Workplace Analytics Sources page](../includes/to-open-wpa-sources.md)]

-The Data sources page consists of three sections:
+The Data sources page consists of the following sections:

 * **Data sources summary** is an overview of the source mailboxes and collaborators that make up the data set.
 * **Office 365 data summary** shows the overall trend of email and meeting hours and volume in the data set.